 Treatments for Vaginal Dryness

 - Moisturizing Cream or Balm - to help keep the vagina hydrated and moisturized.
 (Our Kushae Protective Feminine Skin Balm naturally lubricates dry vulvar/vaginal skin (like lip balm for THOSE lips!)
+Or for just vulvar dryness (area where hair grows) try our Kushae Soothing Cream, a moisturizing creamy solution that absorbs quickly!

 - Water-based Lubricants with NO perfumes or artificial colors - to lessen bacterial irritation and damage to condoms.